vicocraft/scbuild/README_EN.md

 This script was originally developed by Orwell.
 Check [here](http://www.computercraft.info/forums2/index.php?/topic/1949-turtle-schematic-file-builder/) for the original topic on ComputerCraft forums!

+## TOP TODO

+* Add the data values for newer items;

+## TODO

+* Bundle Syli script to convert unzipped schematic files to plaintext (for pastebin use / servers);
+* Implement GZIP (impossible for me?);

+## Already Done:

+* Added "support" for add wheat seeds in a slot to assign air and another unwanted blocks (another items will make the turtle stop);

 ## Setup

 * [Install ComputerCraft](http://www.computercraft.info/download/) (more info on the link);